 2. Steady returns

-If you’re trying to plan for your expenses in retirement, knowing exactly how much money you will generate from fixed income investing can simplify your budgeting.
+If you’re trying to plan for your expenses in retirement, knowing exactly how much money you will generate from fixed-income investing can simplify your budgeting.
+You’ll know exactly how much money is coming in from your investments and can plan around that income.

 3. Potential tax benefits

-Some fixed income investments have positives when it comes time to pay your annual bill to the government.
-For example, your interest income from U.S. Treasury bonds is exempt from state and local income taxes, and earnings from municipal bonds are not subject to federal taxes.
+Some fixed-income investments have positives when it comes time to pay your annual bill to the government.
+For example, interest income from U.S. Treasurys is exempt from state and local income taxes, and earnings from municipal bonds are not subject to federal taxes.

 Cons